Wicket: Winning by number of wickets

 A team can win a match by a certain number of wickets.
 This means that they were batting last, and reached the winning target with a certain number of batsmen still not dismissed.
-For example, if the side scored the required number of runs to win with only three batsmen dismissed, they are said to have won by seven wickets (as a team's innings ends when ten batsmen are dismissed).
+For example, if the side scored the required number of runs to win with only three batters dismissed, they are said to have won by seven wickets (as a team's innings ends when ten batters are dismissed).

 The pitch

 The word wicket is also sometimes used to refer to the cricket pitch itself.
 According to the Laws of Cricket, this usage is incorrect, but it is in common usage and commonly understood by cricket followers.

 The term sticky wicket refers to a situation in which the pitch has become damp, typically due to rain or high humidity.
 This makes the path of the ball more unpredictable thus making the job of defending the stumps that much more difficult.
 The full phrase is thought to have originally been "to bat on a sticky wicket."
 Such pitches were commonplace at all levels of the game (i.e. up to Test match level) until the late 1950s.